Steinmetz solid: Alternate proof of the volume formula

-Deriving the volume of a bicylinder (white) can be done by packing it in a cube (red).
-A plane (parallel with the cylinders' axes) intersecting the bicylinder forms a square and its intersection with the cube is a larger square.
-The difference between the areas of the two squares is the same as 4 small squares (blue).
-As the plane moves through the solids, these blue squares describe square pyramids with isosceles faces in the corners of the cube; the pyramids have their apexes at the midpoints of the four cube edges.
-Moving the plane through the whole bicylinder describes a total of 8 pyramids.
+To derive the volume of a bicylinder (white), one can enclose it within a cube (red).
+When a plane, parallel to the axes of the cylinders, intersects the bicylinder, it forms a square.
+This plane's intersection with the cube results in a larger square.
+The area difference between these two squares corresponds to four smaller squares (blue).
+As the plane traverses through the solids, these blue squares form square pyramids with isosceles faces at the cube's corners.
+The apexes of these pyramids are located at the midpoints of the cube's four edges.
+Moving the plane through the entire bicylinder results in a total of eight pyramids.